 This episode has a lot of good lessons on keyword research, backlinks, topical authority, and managing multiple websites.
 Jon Dykstra owns a portfolio of 20 sites and talks about updating content, his content publishing calendar and "future-proofing" those sites.

-Content, Briefly is your go-to podcast for insights on how top SaaS content teams operate.
-Host Jimmy Daly, founder of Superpath, interviews content leaders from preeminent organizations to reveal actionable, no-nonsense advice about strategy, structure, KPIs, meetings, and more to help you advance your content marketing career.
+Our podcast offers unique insights on how top SaaS content teams operate.
+Host Jimmy Daly, founder of Superpath, interviews content leaders from organizations like Shopify and Slite to reveal no-nonsense advice about strategy, team structure, and attribution to help you advance your content marketing career.

 Tracey Wallace, Director of Content Strategy at Klaviyo, joins Jimmy to share insights on Klaviyo's content team operations, including their work structure, KPI reporting, and tech stack.